robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 '''''''''''''''''''

 Robot Framework handles whitespace, such as spaces, newlines and tabs, the same way as they are handled in HTML.
 This means that Robot Framework:

 - Removes leading and trailing whitespace in all cells.
 - Changes multiple consecutive spaces into single spaces.
 - Converts all newlines and tabs into spaces.

-To prevent Robot Framework from parsing data according to these rules, a backslash can be used:
+To prevent Robot Framework from parsing data according to these rules, the backslash character can be used:

 - Before leading spaces, for example :code:`\\ some text`.
 - Between consecutive spaces, for example :code:`text \\ \\ more text`.